GIS4WRF/gis4wrf.github.io/docs/documentation/index.md

     <img height="300" src="../assets/images/gis4wrf_tab_view.jpg">
     </p>

-- Integration with wrf-python
+#### Experimental integration with wrf-python
-We currently provide the following additional features using wrf-python:
+GIS4WRF provides the following additional features when [wrf-python](https://github.com/NCAR/wrf-python) is available:

-- Vertical Interpolation of Variables
+- Vertical interpolation of variables
-- Generation of Derived Variables
+- Generation of derived variables

-- Vertical Interpolation of Variables
+!!! warning "Experimental"
-Currently we offer integration with the vertical interpolation functions provided by wrf-python.
-Vertical interpolation options can be selected by selecting the variable name and enabling the `Interpolate Vertical Level` check-box.
+    Due to [lack of Python binary wheels](https://github.com/NCAR/wrf-python/issues/42), wrf-python is not available by default when installing GIS4WRF.
+No support is provided on how to install wrf-python into the QGIS Python environment.

-- Generation of Derived Variables
+Vertical interpolation options can be chosen by selecting the variable name and enabling the `Interpolate Vertical Level` check-box.

-The following variables are derived using wrf-python:
+The following derived variables are generated using wrf-python:

 |Variable Name | Description |
 |--------|------|